officerdwn/officerdownOS/README.md

 Compile & Run
 -------------

-First you need to compile the kernel with `make`, now you are ready to run it with `make run` Clear your workspace with `make clean`
+First you need to compile the kernel with `make`, now you are ready to run it with `make run`.
+Clear your workspace with `make clean`